St Paul's Church, Hamstead: History

 The mission church on an Ordnance Survey map of Staffordshire, sheet LXVIII.NE, published in 1886.
-It is located between Hamstead Colliery to the west and Hamstead Villa - both now also defunct - at the junctions of what are now Hamstead Road and Spouthouse Lane, and to the north of the Grand Junction Railway line and River Tame.
+It is located between Hamstead Colliery to the west and Hamstead Villa - both now also defunct - at the junction of what are now Hamstead Road and Spouthouse Lane, and to the north of the Grand Junction Railway line and River Tame.

 The church originated as a mission church in 1865, closer to Hamstead village.
 Eventually funding was found for a permanent church and the foundation stone was laid on Friday 27 July 1891 by Augustus Gough-Calthorpe, 6th Baron Calthorpe.
 The church was built to the designs of the architect William Davis.
 It comprised nave, north and south transepts, north and south aisles and a chancel.
 It was built of red brick with Bathstone dressings.
 The contractors were Harley and Son of Smethwick.
 It was consecrated on 29 September 1892 by Augustus Legge, the Bishop of Lichfield.
 Pevsner and Wedgwood (1966) describe the building as "A pleasant country church in a Dec[orated] style".

 In 1894 a parish was assigned with land taken from the parishes of St Mary's Church, Handsworth and St John the Evangelist's Church, Perry Barr.